bartdesmet/csharplang/spec/variables.md

 For the purpose of definite assignment checking, an array element is considered initially assigned.

+> __Expression Tree Conversion Translation Steps__
+>
+> Expression trees can access array elements using array access expressions.
+Expression tree translation of such expressions is described in [Array access](expressions.md#array-access).

 ### Value parameters

 A parameter declared without a `ref` or `out` modifier is a ***value parameter***.